 each person stood on shared ground in a city they had come to call home.

 The feast brought, charities, students, refugees and asylum seekers together to eat, speak and listen to live music.
 The city of Bristol played an important role in the evening for once gathered in Stokes Croft’s Hamilton House, each person stood on shared ground in a place they had come to call home.

 - 1-Have a good time.

 - 2- Students were invited to find out about ways to get involved with refugee charities in Bristol.

 - 3- This was a way for refugees and asylum seeking communities to find out what charities in Bristol had to offer them.

-The story which sticks most in my mind was delivered by Mohammed a refugee from Eritrea who has been in England for 9 years.
+The story that sticks most in my mind was delivered by Mohammed a refugee from Eritrea who has been in England for 9 years.

-Mohammed gave us an insight into the Eritrean system of government and this was a harsh reality check.
+Mohammed gave insight into the Eritrean system of government and this was a harsh reality check.
 A poignant introduction set the tone for Mohammed’s story.

 ‘how many of you know where Eritrea is?’
 Some hands went up but many did not.